m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 ```

+The `Scanner` class has two implementations of `addToken`, one that takes a
+single argument and another that takes two.
+Depending upon the arity (number of
+arugments), one of the two implementations is selected.
+The convenience of this
+feature is that it groups implementations that conceptually do the same thing,
+and saves defining separate names like `addToken` and `addTokenWithLiteral` for
+all of the possible variants:

 JavaScript does not have function overloads in the sense that Java does, and by
 extension TypeScript also lacks function overloads in the conventional sense.
+At
+runtime there is no default enforcement that functions that take `n` number of
-However, it is quite common in JavaScript APIs to have functions that can take a
+arugments must take `n` number of arugments.
+However, it is quite common in
+JavaScript APIs to have functions that can take a wild variety of types and
-wild variety of types and arity of arguments.
-So what TypeScript allows for is
+arity of arguments.
+So what TypeScript allows for is overloading function
-overloading function **signatures**, but with a single implementation:
+**signatures**, but with a single implementation body:

 ```ts
 function addToken(token: TokenType): void;